Friday, December 19, 2014

 I need Boonesfarm, Candy, Tacos, and Philadelphia.

 We may venture out for just a little while to see one of my aunts (probably Poot, because she's just right around the corner- and yes I call one of my aunts Aunt Poot- just deal), or to get something entirely unhealthy to eat, but mostly we'll just stay in and watch TV.
 Or I'll read.
 And she'll be on her computer.
 And I'll cuddle with Tayder.
 Basically, a bunch of things that other people would consider lazy and boring, but what I see as heaven.
-Before I do all of that though, let me link it up with Whit, to back my no pants wearin' azz up.

 For a long time I never did rest.
 I was always go, go, go.
 And I know what you're thinking and possibly even saying out loud.
 You're thinking/saying- "Katie!
 You are a 24 year old woman.
 You can go and go and act your age".
 To all of you people I say- You're right.
 I could very much go out and party.
 Or I could just go out and hang out with people my age and do all sorts of things.
 I'm young, I'm relatively healthy, and even though I'm nowhere near beautiful, I think that I may be decent enough to where when people look at me they don't want to throw up in their mouths.
 But anyone that knows me also knows that I do what I want.